Adaptive Principal Component Regression with Applications to Panel Data: Conclusion

 \section{Conclusion}

-We obtain the first adaptive bounds for principal component regression and apply them to the problem of online experiment design in the context of panel data, where we allow for interventions to be assigned according to an adaptive policy.
-Exciting directions for future work include applications of our results to domains such as differential privacy, and using our bounds to obtain contextual bandit algorithms (e.g. based on LinUCB~\cite{abbasi2011improved}) capable of regret minimization when given access to noisy contexts.\looseness-1
+We obtain the first adaptive bounds for principal component regression and apply them to two problems in the panel data setting.
+The first is that of online experiment design using panel data, where we allow for interventions to be assigned according to an adaptive policy.
+The second is the problem of learning how to assign interventions to units in order to maximize some function of the post-treatment outcomes.
+Here we design an algorithm which achieves no-regret with respect to the optimal intervention assignment policy and empirically evaluate the performance of our algorithm on synthetic data.
+Exciting directions for future work include applications of our results to domains such as differential privacy, and using our bounds to obtain algorithms with better regret guarantees (e.g. based on LinUCB~\cite{abbasi2011improved}) for the linear contextual bandit problem with noisy contexts.